6 Formulas and Functions

 2. Select cell C4 and enter the formula =HLOOKUP($C$2,$C$8:$E$11,2,FALSE).

-As result, the error #N/A appears in the cell.
-This is because there is no search value in cell C2.
+The error #N/A appears in the cell because there is no search value in cell C2 yet.

-2. Now enter the correct lookup formulas in the other two cells.
+2. Enter the correct lookup formulas in the other two cells:

 6.15 Exercises